jkubala/TaskScheduler/README.md

 - Provide a **basic user-friendly GUI** to display schedules and allow recomputation.
 - Illustrate a simple architectural design with **strategy patterns** (Backtracking and A*).

-> **Motivation:** This project was chosen because it naturally provides a set of tasks described in text, which seemed well-suited for experimentation with LLM-based extraction.
+> **Motivation:** This project was chosen because I wanted to avoid a CRUD app and because it naturally provides a set of tasks described in text, which seemed well-suited for experimentation with LLM-based extraction.
 At the same time, due to the known risks of hallucination or errors from LLMs, a **hardcoded fallback dataset** ensures reliable testing and reproducibility.

 ---